Carnivorous plant: Cultivation

 Venus flytraps will do well under these conditions but are actually rather difficult to grow: even if treated well, they will often succumb to grey mold in winter unless well ventilated.
 Some of the lowland Nepenthes are very easy to grow as long as they are provided with relatively constant, hot and humid conditions.

-Medicinal uses

-A study published in 2009 by researchers from Tel Aviv University indicates that secretions produced by carnivorous plants contain compounds that have anti-fungal properties and may lead to the development of a new class of anti-fungal drugs that will be effective against infections that are resistant to current anti-fungal drugs.

 Cultural depictions

 In 1789, Erasmus Darwin described Drosera in the second part of his poem The Botanic Garden: